thomassuedbroecker/ce-cns-multi-tenant/documentation/details-quarkus-extract-tenant.md

 # Extract tenant and reconfigure OIDC configuration with Quarkus for Keycloak

-This implementation detail is structed in objective, basic use case definition, architecture, multi tenancy realization, technologies and implementation.¶
+This implementation detail is structured in objective, use case definition, architecture, multi tenancy realization, technologies and implementation.¶

 ### Objective¶

-I wanted to get started to implement an very simple microservices based application example for multi tenancy.
-With a basic use case defined for this example application.
+I want to start with a very simple microservices based application example for multi tenancy implementation, and for this application is a simple use case defined.

-The starting point from the technical and usage perspective is this workshop [`Get started to deploy a Java Microservices application to Code Engine`](https://suedbroecker.net/2021/05/28/new-hands-on-workshop-get-started-to-deploy-a-java-microservices-application-to-code-engine/).
+The starting point, from the technical and usage perspective, is this workshop [`Get started to deploy a Java Microservices application to Code Engine`](https://suedbroecker.net/2021/05/28/new-hands-on-workshop-get-started-to-deploy-a-java-microservices-application-to-code-engine/).

-### Basic Use Case
+### Use Case

-This is the simple basic use case defined in the first step for the example application.

-#### Short Description

-Get articles displayed based on your email domain, user role and user authentication and authorization.
+Show articles based on a email domain, availdated by role and user authentication and authorization.

 #### Basic Flow